Beacon’s Beach / Oil Piers

 And if you’ve spent any time here, you might find yourself asking a simple question: What happened to Oil Piers?

 Punta Gorda makes sense.
-It’s a name with history—the current-day La Conchita.
+It’s a name with history - the current day La Conchita.
 "Punta Gorda” is Spanish for massive point.
 The area includes layers and layers of stories of trade, stagecoach, and railroad travel.
 The city of Punta was home to families in agriculture and oil, and even had a schoolhouse and a post office.
-The kind of name that feels earned.

 “Beacon’s Beach,” though, sounds like it should have a story too.
 Something buried.
 Something old.
 I was excited to dig in.
 And guess what, the story is not what I expected.
 To get the big picture, let's go back to what this stretch of coast actually was.

 The Rincon field was discovered in December 1927, during the tail end of the California oil boom.
 The Pan American Petroleum Company drilled on a stretch of coast owned by Abram Lincoln Hobson, "Father of the Oil Field”, a pioneer cattleman and developer.
-They also constructed two wooden piers off the Hobson coast.
-The shorter pier was 350 feet long.
+They also constructed multiple wooden piers off the Hobson coast.
+At first, there were 3.
+The shortest pier was around 200 feet long, and the middle pier was 350 feet long.
 The longer one extended 2,170 feet from the beach, with a 620-foot “spur” jutting off to one side.

-As the North Ventura coast developed with the Rincon causeway, the paved Rincon road, and Summer cabins, surf and beach culture followed.
-Points, reefs, rivermouths, peaky beach breaks.
+As the North Ventura coast developed with the Rincon causeway, then the paved Rincon road, Summer cabins and roadside cafes, surf and beach culture followed.
+Ventura had its many options of points, reefs, rivermouths, peaky beach breaks.
 And to the North, a stretch of sand that became known simply known as: Oil Piers.

 As early as the 1950s, surfers adopted the name as a break, and by the 1980s, it was a widely recognized surf spot.
-There were multiple take-off spots, both rights and lefts.
-It picked up wind swell, but miraculously was sheltered from the wind.
+There were now 2 piers, with multiple take-off spots off both piers, rights and lefts.
+It picked up any little bit of wind swell, but miraculously was sheltered from the wind.
+Glassy waves rumbled through the pilings.
 Sandy bottom, sandy beach, drawing in the culture, surfing or not.

 Little did the Oil Piers crowd know, Mobil had stopped pumping the pier rigs after deciding extraction was no longer economically viable.
 By 1994, all 37 wells connected to the piers had been plugged and abandoned.
 The end was near.